 Postscript

-Six weeks after my trip to Southern California, I had a great time walking the Via Francigena pilgrimage route through Tuscany.
-While in the region, I also went on a wine tasting tour in Chianti.
+Six weeks after my trip to Southern California, I had a wonderful experience walking the Via Francigena pilgrimage route through Tuscany.
+While in the region, I also went on a wine-tasting tour in Chianti.

-The rolling hills, vineyards, and weather of Temecula Valley wine country are indeed reminiscent of Central Tuscany.
+The rolling hills, vineyards, and weather of Temecula Valley wine country resemble Central Tuscany.
 I'm so grateful to have experienced both regions on back-to-back trips.